antifuchs/weblog/content/post/2024-04-27-what-nix-will-have-been.md

 I think it would be fair to call it an any% yak-shaving speedrun to fix an issue that is in your way of getting other things done - you completed the task with a minimum of effort, and did it as quickly as possible.
 There might be other issues with your machine still (maybe git isn't correctly configured to sign your commits?,) but that's irrelevant for the task you're getting to do right now.

 So, say you can get your terminal tools' ability to properly use copy & paste on the mac working in 20 minutes, but what if you get a new machine?
 Will you even remember to fix that again?
-Will you stick with the defaults until something is break, re-research what it took to repair the issue and then do it?
+Will you stick with the defaults until something breaks, re-research what it took to repair the issue and then do it?
 Or keep the customization in that aforementioned dotfile repo and then scratch your head over why your tmux panes immediately exit?
 (Oh, oops, you forgot to hand-build and install the tool!)

 ## 100% yak-shaving

 The thing that I got out of my nix configuration is simply that all the issues I had getting computer stuff done in the past, I solved by writing text files.
 Those live in git.
 Then, when I get a new computer I just tell it to apply the configuration in those text files... and after it's done downloading an unholy amount of data, it sits there and works - all the things I ever needed to fix, fixed.
 All the software I need, installed.

-And if I need to fix a thing on this machine, I can add commit that fix, and apply it on all the other machines I ever had.
+And if I need to fix a thing on this machine, I can commit that fix, and apply it on all the other machines I ever had.
 That's what I mean by "100% speed run": Not just the issues standing in your way to your current task are fixed, but all that ever stood in your way.

 The neat side effect is that you get a historical record of all the things you learned (even if you didn't want/mean to learn them) about computers.